CadeWrinkle/cadewrinkle.github.io/README.md

 Communicate effectively with students, parents, and staff to address academic needs and progress.

 ### Awards / Achievements
-- Treasuerer of the Associan for Computing Machinery organization at Wright State University
+- Treasuerer of the Assocation for Computing Machinery organization at Wright State University

 ## Certifications / Certificates